wenewzhang/mixin_network-nodejs-bot2/README.md

 ### Source code explanation
 To receive message from Mixin messenger user, the application need to create a connection to Mixin Messenger server.
-The application also need to create a a token which is used in later communication.
+The application also need to create a token which is used in later communication.

 [API of the operation](https://developers.mixin.one/api/beta-mixin-message/authentication/), [Guide of the operation](https://mixin-network.gitbook.io/mixin-network/mixin-messenger-app/receive-asset-change-notification)